Copy Files Between LargeFS S3 Buckets

 Replace BUCKETNAME and ENVIRONMENTNAME with your bucket and WP Engine environment name.

 Take note of your new environment name, as we’re going to need this for the AWS CLI.
 You will want to create this as a copied environment, and ensure you include the database.

 Once your install is created, go back to your terminal and run the following command to sync your files from the origin install to the copied install.
 In this example, we are going to be using the same S3 bucket, however if you’re utilizing a separate bucket for each install this will also work.

 This will sync all of the files from S3 folder from the origin install into the new one.
 Once this has completed, reach out to our Support Team your bucket name to finalize the setup by adding your bucket name to your new install.
 You should now be able to sign in to the WP Admin area of the new install and see the images within your Media Library.

 If you need to pull files stored within your S3 bucket to your local computer for purposes of regenerating thumbnails, or compressing your images you can utilize the “sync” command again, but with one difference in syntax:

-You will need to replace BUCKET-NAME and INSTALL with the respective bucket and install name for the site whose files you want to copy to your local machine.
-This command will create a folder called INSTALL in the current working directory of your terminal and copy everything within the install folder in your S3 bucket to your local machine.
+You will need to replace BUCKETNAME and ENVIRONMENTNAME with the respective bucket and environment name for the site whose files you want to copy to your local machine.
+This command will create a folder called ENVIRONMENTNAME in the current working directory of your terminal and copy everything within the environment’s folder in your S3 bucket to your local machine.